This post may contain affiliate links. Please read my disclosure policy.

 Make the Alfredo sauce

-- Turn the heat up back up to medium-high under the skillet.
-Add the butter pieces.
+- Wipe out any browned bits from the skillet, if needed.
+Turn the heat up back up to medium-high.
+Add the butter pieces to the skillet.
 When the butter is melted and no longer bubbling, add the cream, garlic and salt.
 Bring the cream to a low boil and cook, stirring occasionally, until it begins to reduce and thicken — it should take about 5 minutes.
 Remove the pan from the heat and stir in the Parmesan cheese until the sauce looks smooth.

 - Add the cooked, drained pasta to the skillet, using tongs to toss it around in the sauce until it's coated.
 Transfer to a serving bowl, or keep it in the skillet for serving, if you like.